-The fashion industry is seeing the beginnings of a biotechnological revolution where living beings are being used to make clothing, resulting in improved and more sustainable materials.
+The fashion industry is seeing the beginnings of a biotechnological revolution where living organisms are being used to make clothing, resulting in improved and more sustainable materials.

 Many players around the world are already disrupting the fashion industry with biofabrication.
 I talked to four companies in Europe leading the biological revolution in the fashion industry to find out more about how their technology is changing the way we make clothes.